horatiu665/tweetlistener/wiki/cloud/setuplog.md

   - How to check if streams are running: Is the last Log message something along the lines of "Stream started successfully" and "Rest Gathering started/completed"?
 Then the stream is running.
 The stream is not running only when there is a log message "Stream disconnected" after the latest "Stream started successfully".

+** due to the A1 tier and the fact that the VM has only one core, starting 24 tweet listeners completely froze the computer.
+At a glance, it was obvious that the data gathering did not work as well, because there was an error with the database connection.
+This must be fixed and tested before the proper gathering can be started. **

 ## List of games, release dates and queries

+The list of games is based on the Wikipedia page [2015 in video gaming] (https://en.wikipedia.org/wiki/2015_in_video_gaming#Game_releases)

 [This is a work in progress document where the games being searched for are described and the queries prepared](https://docs.google.com/spreadsheets/d/1ZXYjN8EHy2IchDqg0WT9960YriWKkpUA8guh68HA8C8/edit#gid=0)